Accessible Birding

 (Incidentally, even dress makers are behind the trend always offering more size 10 or 12 than all the rest put together whereas the average British woman is a size 14!)

-Our watchwords are ‘Barrier Free Access’ and ‘diversity’.
+Our watchwords are ‘Barrier Free Access’ and ‘Diversity’.
 The fact is that good design is no more or less expensive than poor design and good design allows more use of provision.
-Moreover, there is NOTHING that improves access to people with mobility issues, that makes access or use worse for fully able-bodied people!
+Moreover, there is NOTHING that improves access to people with mobility issues, that makes access worse for fully able-bodied people!

 Consider, for example, (and it is a real example) the reserve manager who has laid level paths with even dry surfaces so that wheelchair users can get around and has then fitted a narrow kissing gate at the beginning of the path!